-- 1 The following forms of development are envisaged in the zone:
+- 1 The following forms of development are envisaged in the zone: - industry - office in association with and ancillary to industry - transport distribution - warehouse. - 2 Development listed as non-complying is generally inappropriate.

-- industry

-- office in association with and ancillary to industry

-- store

-- transport distribution

-- warehouse.

-- 2 Development listed as non-complying is generally inappropriate.

-- 3 Development should not be undertaken unless it is consistent with the desired character for the zone. - 4 Development should be set back at least 8 metres from any road frontage, except where fronting a road identified in Table Ell/1 Building Setbacks from Road Boundaries or on Overlay Maps Transport. - In areas where a uniform street setback pattern has not been established, buildings should be set back in accordance with the following criteria (subject to adequate provision of car parking spaces and landscaping between buildings and the road): - (a) buildings up to a height of 6 metres should be sited at least 8 metres from the primary street alignment - (b) buildings exceeding a height of 6 metres should be sited at least 10 metres from the primary street alignment
+- 3 Development in the area identified as Stamford, should be primarily light industry, service trade premises and small scale business enterprises. - 4 In areas where a uniform street setback pattern has not been established, buildings should be set back in accordance with the following criteria (subject to adequate provision of car parking spaces and landscaping between buildings and the road): - (a) buildings up to a height of 6 metres should be sited at least 8 metres from the primary street alignment - (b) buildings exceeding a height of 6 metres should be sited at least 10 metres from the primary street alignment - (c) where an allotment has two street frontages, no building should be erected within 3 metres of the secondary street alignment. - 5 Buildings should be set back in accordance with the following criteria: - (a) at least 4 metres from the primary street alignment - (b) where an allotment has two street frontages, no building should be erected within 4 metres of the secondary street alignment - (c) at least 3 metres from rear and side boundaries. - 6 Building facades facing land zoned for residential purposes should not contain openings or entrance ways that would result in the transmission of noise that would adversely affect the residential amenity.

-- (c) where an allotment has two street frontages, no building should be erected within 3 metres of the secondary street alignment. - 6 Building facades facing land zoned for residential purposes should not contain openings or entrance ways that would result in the transmission of noise that would adversely affect the residential amenity. - Any plant or equipment with potential to cause an environmental nuisance (including a chimney stack or air-conditioning plant) should be sited as far as possible from adjoining non-industrially zoned allotments, and should be designed to minimise its effect on the amenity of the locality. - 8 Advertisements and advertising hoardings should not include any of the following: - (a) flashing or animated signs - (b) bunting, streamers, flags, or wind vanes - (c) roof-mounted advertisements projected above the roofline - (d) parapet-mounted advertisements projecting above the top of the parapet. - A landscaped area of not less than 2 metres in width should be provided where an industrial or commercial site adjoins the Flinders Highway or the Todd Highway, or a residential property boundary, with trees and shrubs planted which will achieve a minimum height of 3 metres.
+- 7 Any plant or equipment with potential to cause an environmental nuisance (including a chimney stack or air-conditioning plant) should be sited as far as possible from adjoining non-industrially zoned allotments, and should be designed to minimise its effect on the amenity of the locality. - 8 Advertisements and advertising hoardings should not include any of the following: - (a) flashing or animated signs - (b) bunting, streamers, flags, or wind vanes - (c) roof-mounted advertisements projected above the roofline - (d) parapet-mounted advertisements projecting above the top of the parapet - (e) not cover more than 10 per cent of the total surface area of a wall which is oriented to a public road or reserve. - 9 At Cummins: - (a) industrial development should be in accordance with the Concept Plan Map LEP/11 Cummins Industrial - (b) land within the area marked 'A' shown on Concept Plan Map LEP/11 Cummins Industrial should have particular regard to off-site impact on the adjacent residential area.